Nov. 8, 2005

 Notre Dame (6-2) vs. Navy (5-3)

-Notre Dame - 7th AP, 7th USA Today, 7th Harris,
+The Rankings: Notre Dame - 7th AP, 7th USA Today, 7th Harris, 11th BCS

 The Tickets: They're all sold and it is the 184th consecutive sellout at Notre Dame Stadium (the first 130 coming at the old 59,075 capacity).
 The Navy game marks the 232nd home sellout in the last 233 games (dating back to 1964).
 It also is the 178th sellout in the last 203 Irish games and the 53rd in the last 57 games involving Notre Dame, dating back to the end of the 2000 season.